Moving to Florida after sex offender registry removal

 Contact The Brancato Law Firm, P.A.

-With over 25 years of criminal law experience, Tampa Attorney Rocky Brancato helps clients navigate complex sex offender registration issues across Hillsborough, Pinellas, and Polk counties.
+With over 25 years of criminal law experience, Tampa Attorney Rocky Brancato helps clients navigate complex sex offender registration issues across Hillsborough, Pinellas, and Pasco counties.
 We can review your case and help you avoid unintended consequences before moving to Florida.

 FAQ: Moving to Florida After Being Removed from the Sex Offender Registry in Another State